petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/price-list-api-basics.md

 ## Get Price Lists from Instance

-You can list all price lists from your Liferay instance by executing the following cURL or Java command.
+List all the price lists in your Liferay instance with a cURL or Java command.

 ### PriceLists_GET_FromInstance.sh